adinath-nikam/Android-Hackit/README.md

 1. Python3

 ## Disclaimer
-This is just for Educational and Research Purpose!, Use at you own Risk!!
+This is just for Educational and Research Purpose!, Use at your own Risk!!

 ## LICENSE
 MIT-COPYRIGHT FREE